 Useful experience for crop workers includes:

-- gardening work
+- gardening or farm work

 - supermarket work